-When Sennheiser announced the Momentum 2.0s (or M2s as they’re called in some quarters) at the beginning of the year, we were intrigued by how they planned to tinker with what was already a winning formula.
+When Sennheiser first announced the (now triple-Award-winning) Momentum 2.0s (or M2s as they’re called in some quarters) in early 2015, we were intrigued by how they planned to tinker with what was already a winning formula.

-After all, the company really struck a chord with the original Momentums.
+After all, the company really struck a chord with the original Momentum headphones.
 They brought a level of style, refinement and sound quality that was extremely tough to beat at the money.

 The only issues with the original Momentums were a slight lack of portability compared to some rivals and the fact they came with a bulky carry case.
 So guess what?
 Sennheiser has addressed this by simply adding a couple of hinges, making them foldable and easier to store.
 The knock-on effect is that they’ve been able to wave goodbye to the old chunky case too.